mimikgit/cocoapod-EdgeCore/README.md

 # mimik Client Library

-The **mimik Client Library** is a unified SDK that embeds and manages **mimik OE** — a lightweight mimik operating environment enabling developers to build, deploy, and orchestrate microservices and AI-powered workflows across hybrid edge-cloud systems.
+The **mimik Client Library** is a unified SDK for integrating and managing **mimik OE** — a lightweight mimik operating environment enabling developers to build, deploy, and orchestrate microservices and AI-powered workflows across hybrid edge-cloud systems.

 It abstracts away the complexities of:
 - OAuth2 / JWT-based authentication
-- Edge node discovery and orchestration
+- Network node discovery and orchestration
 - Lifecycle and configuration management for microservices
-- AI model integration, streaming prompts, and unified outputs
+- AI model integration, unified assistant streaming prompts

 ---